AirRunner/nosql-project/Report/report.md

     100.00% <= 7 milliseconds
     64808.82 requests per second

+## __here 100000 PING_BULK query are performed by 50 parallel users in 1.54 seconds  at a speed of 64808.82 requests/second__

     ====== SET ======
     100000 requests completed in 1.70 seconds
     50 parallel clients